Weekly study3 hours

 - Develop strategies to enable students to demonstrate their understanding, and use, of fractions.

 - Explore the links between fractions, decimals and percentages and become fluent in their application in differing contexts.

 - Demonstrate an understanding of the mathematical structure and not just teach the ‘tricks’.

 Who is the course for?

-This course is designed for teachers and educators who don’t have a specialism in maths but wish to learn mathematical methods and improve their understanding.
+This course is specifically designed for secondary school teachers and educators who are not specialised in maths, but who are wanting to learn mathematical methods and improve their understanding of the subject.

 It’s particularly suitable for new teachers and those studying teaching as a profession.
 Primary school teachers may find this course useful to understand how the mathematics curriculum progresses further in secondary school.

 Learner reviews cannot be loaded due to your cookie settings.
 Please and refresh the page to view this content.